How Art Therapy For Anxiety Can Help Mental Health

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-One possible use is in treating GAD and helping to manage symptoms overall.
+One possible use for art therapy is in treating GAD and helping to manage anxiety symptoms overall.
 According to the American Art Therapy Association, art therapists use “active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship” in order to “enrich the lives of individuals, families, and communities.”
-These therapists normally believe this treatment can reduce symptoms by allowing patients to reach their emotions more easily than traditional talk therapy.
+These art therapists normally believe this treatment can reduce symptoms by allowing patients to reach their emotions more easily than traditional talk therapy.
 Using a different sense of the body to express nuanced emotion can help the message come through more clearly.

 Art therapy's effect on mental health